Marfi333/PreAlp-House/README.md

 # PreAlp-House
-This is the source code of a real estate website named PreAlp-House
+This is the source code of a real estate website

+Built with PHP (Symfony framework), HTML5, Javascript, SCSS